What is JMeter?

 How to configure JMeter Dashboard?

-Yes, it is 100% possible to configure JMeter Dashboard Report according to your need.
+Given these points, yes, it is 100% possible to configure JMeter Dashboard Report according to your need.
 Let’s proceed Step By Step:

 1. Change the title of JMeter HTML Report